Correlated2/Documentation/en_US/global/modules.md

 ### Terminal

 A screen to access the network and all the items stored within.
 It is not mandatory for a functional network, but is recommended for general item access.

-### Handheld Terminal

-A portable, wireless screen to access the network and all the items stored within.
-It is not mandatory for a functional network, and requires an APN to operate (see the Wireless section).
+A handheld version is availabe (see) [Gadgets](/gadgets.md)).

 ### Interface